 Japan is known for its numerous earthquakes and tsunamis.
-Earthquakes constantly happen in Japan, but they are often just small tremors that do not disturb anyone.
-However, throughout history many strong earthquakes have occurred and formed large tsunamis.
-In this article, we will learn about some of the tsunamis that occurred in Japan.
+Earthquakes constantly occur in Japan, but they are just small tremors that do not shake anyone.
+However, throughout history several strong earthquakes have occurred and formed large tsunamis.
+In this article, we will learn about some of the tsunamis that have occurred in Japan.

 Hakuho – 684 AD